pappasam/vim-filetype-formatter/README.md

 Don't like the defaults?
 Writing custom commands is easy!

-Each Vim filetype maps to one command-line code-formatting command.
-This plugin supports any language code formatter as long as it:
+Each Vim filetype maps to one command-line command command.
+This plugin supports any code formatter command as long as it:

 1. Reads from standard input.
 2. Writes to standard output.